simtofly/simtofly-guide/docs/appendix/ubuntu-install.md

 ---

-## 💻 Native Installation
+## Native Installation

 **Best for:** Dedicated machine for drone development, best performance

 **Pros:**

-- ✅ Maximum performance
+- Maximum performance
-- ✅ Full hardware access
+- Full hardware access
-- ✅ No compromises
+- No compromises
-- ✅ Best for serious development
+- Best for serious development

 **Cons:**

-- ⚠️ Erases existing OS
+- Erases existing OS
-- ⚠️ Requires dedicated hardware
+- Requires dedicated hardware
-- ⚠️ Can't easily switch to other OS

 **Use this if:**

 - You have spare computer
 - You don't need Windows/macOS on this machine
 - You want best performance